Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: A priori bounds and asymptotic behavior

 \subsection{A priori bounds}

 We already obtained the slightly divergent bounds for the strong norm $S$ in Lemma \ref{lem:sb}.
-It remains to prove the a priori bounds for the weak norm $Z$. \begin{proposition}[Energy estimate] Suppose that $T\geq1$ and that $F$ is a profile solution to the interaction system \eqref{eq:N} on $[0,T]$ satisfying
+It remains to prove the a priori bounds for the weak norm $Z$. \begin{proposition}[Energy estimate] There exists $C>0$ such that for all $T\geq1$, if $F\in X_{T}$ is a profile solution to the interaction system \eqref{eq:N} on $[0,T]$ then